 Unlike many exotic and designer breeds Pixie Bobs still don’t show any traces of wildcat DNA even nowadays, decades after they were officially recognized as a new breed.
 Thus, pedigree Pixie Bobs aren’t exactly a designer breed, but they are considered rare.

-The lack of special dietary requirements isn’t the only factor that makes this breed easy to care after.
+The lack of special dietary requirements isn’t the only factor that makes this breed easy to care for.
 Their easygoing, amiable, and patient tempers make them ideal even for first-time cat owners.
 Furthermore, grooming them consists of brushing their hair twice a week.
-And that’s definitely something which can’t be said for many other feline breeds!
+And that’s definitely something that can’t be said for many other feline breeds!